arthur-mountain/arthur-mountain/README.md

 Full-stack dev | Systems thinker | Taiwan 🇹🇼

-Software engineer with a full-stack background — frontend infrastructure, backend services, CI/CD pipelines, and cloud infrastructure (K8s, AWS).
+Software engineer with a full-stack background — frontend infrastructure, backend services, CI/CD pipelines, cloud infrastructure (K8s, AWS), and AI systems.

 But what drives me is going deeper.
 I'm drawn to the boundaries most engineers stop at — compilers, bundler internals, networking primitives, and the Unix toolchain —